On the treatment of thermal effects in the equation of state on neutron star merger remnants: Temperature definition: tabulated vs hybrid EOSs

 \subsection{Ideal degenerate gas}

 Let us now consider a single-component, non-relativistic, degenerate neutron system.
 This approximation should be valid whenever the ratio of the temperature to the Fermi energy, $T/\varepsilon_F$, is small.
-The Fermi energy is defined as $\varepsilon_F = (\hbar^2 k_F^2)/(2 m_n)$, with $m_n$ the neutron mass and the Fermi momentum $k_F=(3 \pi^2 n)^{1/3}$.
+The Fermi energy is defined as $\varepsilon_F = (\hbar^2 k_F^2)/(2 m_n)$, with $m_n$ the neutron mass and the Fermi momentum $k_F=(3\, \pi^2\, n)^{1/3}$ and $n$ is the number density, such that $\rho=mn$.
 In the degenerate regime, employing the Sommerfeld expansion~\cite{Huang,weiss_cox_2004}, one finds the energy per particle

 and the pressure,

 The thermal component to the energy reads

 whereas the thermal component of the pressure is